North–South Commuter Railway: Rolling stock

 The North–South Commuter Railway will have two types of rolling stock: commuter trains and airport express trains.
-With the exception of wheelchair spaces, the commuter trains will have a capacity of 2,242 passengers.
+Except for wheelchair spaces, the commuter trains will have a capacity of 2,242 passengers.
 The express trains, on the other hand, will have a capacity of 392 passengers.
-A total of 464 electric multiple unit traincars have been procured to operate on the line, with 104 of these being the 8-car EM10000 class trainsets to be built by the Japan Transport Engineering Company (J-TREC), successor to the Tokyu Car Corporation that provided rolling stock to the Philippines from 1955 to 1976.
-The trainsets were previously named as the Sustina Commuter at the time of purchase, and are based on JR East commuter stock such as the E233 series but adapted to standard gauge.
+A total of 464 electric multiple unit traincars have been procured to operate on the line, with 408 of these being the 8-car EM1000 class trainsets to be built by the Japan Transport Engineering Company (J-TREC), successor to the Tokyu Car Corporation that provided rolling stock to the Philippines from 1955 to 1976.
+The trainsets, called the Sustina Commuter at the time of purchase, are based on JR East commuter stock such as the E233 series but adapted to standard gauge.
 The trains are also designed to be interoperable with the Metro Manila Subway.
-The trainsets have been designated as the EM10000 class in October 2021.
-The first batch of the commuter trains arrived on November 21, 2021.
-The bidding for an order for 304 more commuter cars in a separate contract was opened in September 2020, with the joint venture of Japan Transport Engineering Company and Sumitomo Corporation winning the contract on January 14, 2022.
-The first EM10000 class train was unveiled on March 18, 2022 and the contract for the 304 cars was signed by the DOTr, Sumitomo, and J-TREC on the same day.
-The deliveries of the 304 cars are set to be completed by September 2028.
+The trainsets have been designated as the EM1000 class in October 2021.

-The 56 airport express trainsets, meanwhile, are being procured as of 2019.
-On February 26, 2021, a suggested preliminary design based on the E259 and E353 series was published.
-On May 10, the Department of Transportation later announced it will acquire the airport express trainsets from Japanese manufacturers.
-After several months of delays and rescheduling, three bidders have submitted their designs: Kawasaki Heavy Industries and Sojitz joint venture, Marubeni and Stadler Rail, and Mitsubishi and Construcciones y Auxiliar de Ferrocarriles (CAF).
-The contract is expected to be awarded in the last quarter of 2022.
+The procurement for the 56 airport express trainsets began on February 26, 2021, with a suggested preliminary design based on the E259 and E353 series being published on the same day.
+On May 10, the Department of Transportation later announced that it would acquire the airport express trainsets from Japanese manufacturers.
+After several months of delays and rescheduling, three bidders have submitted their designs on October 15: Kawasaki Heavy Industries and Sojitz, Marubeni and Stadler Rail, and Mitsubishi and Construcciones y Auxiliar de Ferrocarriles (CAF).
+On August 24, 2023, Mitsubishi and CAF, also the manufacturers of the LRTA 13000 class trains on the LRT Line 1, were awarded the contract for the express trains.

-Signalling
+Signaling

+The North–South Commuter Railway will use the European Train Control System (ETCS) Level 2 for signaling, making it the first main line in Southeast Asia with ETCS Level 2.
 Initially, the PNR Clark 1 section of the line was set to use a communications-based train control (CBTC) system.
-The line will instead use a signalling system based on ETCS Level 2.
 The subsystems consist of automatic train control (ATC), automatic train protection (ATP), automatic train supervision (ATS), train detection through track circuits, and computer-based interlocking, with provisions for automatic train operation (ATO).

-For Phase 1 between Tutuban and Malolos, Hitachi's Italian subsidiary Hitachi Rail STS will be the provider of ETCS Level 2 equipment as part of a contract package covering electrical and mechanical systems, and track works.
-For Phase 2 between and the NSCR South, Alstom will use its Atlas 200 system for Level 2 signalling.
+Hitachi Rail STS, Hitachi's Italian subsidiary, was tapped in November 2022 to provide the signaling equipment for PNR Clark 1 as part of a contract package covering electrical and mechanical systems, and track works.
+Meanwhile, Alstom was tapped in March of the same year to supply its Atlas 200 solution for PNR Clark 2 and PNR Calamba.